1 Introduction

 head(sort(rel_weight_rep2, decreasing=T), n=30)

-## sandinista nuisanc frivol womb bush-cheney sdi
+## sandinista nuisanc frivol kerri riyadh

-## allawi baldrig liabil bush libya up-or-down
+## up-or-down baldrig allawi liabil bush

 After all the conceptual trouble we went through for these results, you may be a bit underwhelmed to find a lot of the same words cropping up.
 In our example, we find some shifts that indicate broader trends, and you’ll likely see one or two more mainstream words in your top 30 feature table us well, if you look closely.